 Clicking on that, allows users to select an action, based on this trigger:

 IFTTT is straightforward, if somewhat limited in that each recipe is limited to a single trigger on a single channel leading to a single action.
-A single trigger cannot be used to trigger multiple actions, although a bit of creativity can go a long way in making triggers more comprehensive, such as incorporating multiple expressions or modifiers in triggers that allow for such, and using complementary services such as Numerous to group multiple triggers in a single Boolean expression.“Recipes” are the conditional combinations of channels and triggers that tells IFTTT what to do when the conditions of a trigger are fulfilled.
+A single trigger cannot be used to trigger multiple actions, although a bit of creativity can go a long way in making triggers more comprehensive, such as incorporating multiple expressions or modifiers in triggers that allow for such, and using complimentary services such as Numerous to group multiple triggers in a single Boolean expression.“Recipes” are the conditional combinations of channels and triggers that tell IFTTT what to do when the conditions of a trigger are fulfilled.

 The possibilities of applying IFTTT to online reputation management are nigh on limitless- Some crafty ORM applications include: